 - How will you stand out to them?

 - What kind of technology will you use and how will you set it up?

 - What are your start-up costs and when will the business become profitable?

 3. Create an attractive platform

-If you’re concept depends on an entirely new way to put connections together, like an algorithm-based questionnaire, then you’ll need to hire a developer.
+If your concept depends on an entirely new way to put connections together, like an algorithm-based questionnaire, then you’ll need to hire a developer.

 But if you’re just connecting new types of people with a standard or slightly tweaked approach, then it is worth checking out Appy Pie.
 You don’t need any coding knowledge to use this drag and drop platform and you could make your own attractive App and publish it on the App stores in minutes.